TromsFylkestrafikk/design-system/packages/figma-to-dtcg/README.md

 })

 const { tokens } = await useFigmaToDTCG({
-    // composable understands that we are using the RestAPI when we provide a response response
+    // Understands that we are using the RestAPI when we provide a response response
 });
 ```